revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-65. In an employee table, monthly salary is given for each employee.
-Your task is to find the fetch the annual salary of employees with their names.
+65. In an employee table, the monthly salary is given to each employee.
+Your task is to find and fetch the annual salary of employees with their names.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)